jpnaterer/smashscan/README.md

 ## TODO List
 If you are interested in helping out, join this repository's [Slack](https://join.slack.com/t/smashscan/shared_invite/enQtNDE5MjA5OTI0NDgwLTYwNGNkOWFmZjRjYjkwNDRkNzMzZGJjZjQwZTY5Y2YwZDhmNDJiYzEyZjk1OWJmMmU2YzYzNjRjMTIzYmM2YTI) and send a message.
-+ Create a final bounding box output, that averages the boxes to create an output box and removes outliers
++ Create a framework that allows the testing of multiple object detection APIs, to perform accuracy and speed comparisons
-  + Using this bounding box, output the times that each stage is present within a video.
-Try to ignore highlight clips.
 + Research ways to detect stock icons (Either template matching, feature matching, or neural networks)
 + Research ways to detect the timer (Either template matching, feature matching, or neural networks)
 + Research ways to detect the percent counter (Either template matching, feature matching, or neural networks)